aquent/dotcms.plugins.twittertool/README.md

 The tool is mapped to the key $twitter and currently has the following methods implemented:
 * showUser - takes a twitter screen name or user id and returns a Twitter4J User Object:  http://twitter4j.org/javadoc/twitter4j/User.html
 * getUserTimeline - takes a twitter screen name or userid, a page number, and a count and returns a List of Twitter4J Status Objects:  http://twitter4j.org/javadoc/twitter4j/Status.html
 * getFollowersList - takes a twitter screen name or userid and returns the first 20 followers for that user.
 The list returned containers Twitter4J User Objects.
+Note that this method is not working so well currently due to the twitter apoi rate limits on fetching this data.
+If you plan on using this I would seriously reccomend using a block cache around the method
 * getUserListStatuses - takes a twitter screen name or userid, a list slug, a page number, and a count and returns a list of Twitter4J Status Objects for the user's list.
 * If you would like to see more methods implemented please request them by submitting an issue to this github.